kevin1024/vcrpy/README.md

 All of the mocked responses will be updated with the new API.

 ## Compatibility Notes
-This should work with Python 2.6 and 2.7, and [pypy](http://pypy.org).
+VCR.py officially supports Python 2.6 and 2.7, 3.3, and [pypy](http://pypy.org).

 Currently I've only tested this with urllib2, urllib3, and requests.
 It's known to *NOT WORK* with urllib.